Fort Calgary: History

 The I. G. Baker Company incorporated the area around the fort as a part of its larger transportation network on the Whoop-Up Trail; and built a trading post and storehouse a few hundred metres away from the fort.
 The commercial opportunities provided by the transportation network also attracted the Hudson's Bay Company, who relocated their trading post at the Ghost River to the Elbow River across from Fort Calgary.
 Initially, the outpost also housed a mission of the Missionary Oblates of Mary Immaculate, although the mission later relocated upriver in 1875.
 By 1877, a permanent church was established at the I. G. Baker Company post.
 During the latter half of the 1870s, the area found itself as a stopover route for travellers going from Fort Benton, Montana to Fort Edmonton.

 The decline in the illegal whisky and buffalo trade lessened the need for a fortified outpost in the area, resulting in the fort's detachment to decline to four constables by 1880.
-However, the situation would reverse in the early 1880s, with several plans drafted to develop the area surrounding Fort Calgary.
+However, the situation reversed in the early 1880s, with several plans drafted to develop the area surrounding Fort Calgary.
 In August 1882, the outpost was designated as a "district post," and its detachment was reinforced to provide a permanent police presence as well as enforce legal ordinances for the Canadian Pacific Railway reserve adjacent to the fort.
 James Walker, a former NWMP member and owner of the Bow River Saw and Planing Mill was contracted to expand the outpost.
 The contract called for the construction of a barracks, a guardroom with 12 holding cells, a hospital, officers' quarters, a sergeants' mess, and facilities for tradesmen.
 To accommodate the outpost's expansion, the fort's palisades were taken down, and several of the outpost's older buildings were razed.
 The expansion cost the government approximately C$35,000.

-From 1882 to 1902, a number of changes were made to the site, with buildings being torn down and built to address contemporary needs.
+From 1882 to 1902, a number of changes were made to the site, and some structures were torn down and replaced with buildings better able to address contemporary needs.
 Police operations at the fort ended in 1914, after Grand Trunk Pacific Railway bought the site for C$250,000.
-All the fort's remaining buildings were demolished by Grand Truck Pacific Railway to make way for a rail terminal.
+All the remaining buildings were demolished by Grand Truck Pacific Railway to make way for a rail terminal.